jkronen/capsnet-traffic-sign-classifier/README.md

+# My Changes

+Running with the official GTSRB

+Size of the images is 48x48

+Preprocessing is removed

 # Capsnet - Traffic sign classifier - Tensorflow

 A Tensorflow implementation of CapsNet(Capsules Net) apply on the German traffic sign dataset